quayd/RushDev/README.md

 - Bitstream Loading and Support are typically dependant on the Osprey Team implementing.
 However, in theory code could be directly run through SSH or similar connections.

 #### XCVU13P Disclaimers:
-- The CVP-13 only partially works due to different UARTS for JTAG and FPGA Communications (to be fixed shortly).
-- Additional XCVU13P chip units are predominantly untested.
+- XCVU13P chip units other than the CVP-13 are predominantly untested.

 #### XUP VV8 Disclaimers:
 - No current or planned support but listed because they are hardware viable and may be some degree of compatible but untested.